A More Personalised Look at Gut Health

 4. Ongoing Monitoring and Review

-Your progress is reviewed over time to assess treatment effectiveness, symptom changes, tolerance, and evolving clinical needs, ensuring your care remains responsive and directed toward meaningful, sustained progress.
+Your progress is reviewed over time to assess treatment effectiveness, symptom changes, tolerance, and evolving needs, ensuring your care remains responsive and directed toward meaningful, sustained progress.

 Dr. Alain Frabotta works with individuals presenting with complex or persistent digestive symptoms.